 Stick to a neutral color scheme

 A neutral color scheme is essential to any modernist home.
-Many people envision cold, stark-white rooms contrasting with black accents when they think of modernist design.
+Many people envision cold, stark-white rooms contrasting with black accents when they think of the modernist design.
 However, many modernist homes incorporate a variety of warm—yet neutral—tones such as tans, browns, and creams.
-Including these earthy, natural hues into a home’s color scheme creates an inviting atmosphere that never goes out of style.
-Plus, painting your walls and ceiling with these colors can also make a space appear larger.
+Including these earthy, natural hues into a home’s color scheme create an inviting atmosphere that never goes out of style.
+Plus, painting your walls and ceiling with these colors can also make space appear larger.

 Adding contrast to your home will make a striking impact without being overly flashy.
 It also helps add depth and interest to a room while maintaining a classic look.
 One of the main ways to add contrast to a room is by using color to offset the neutral color scheme.
 For a dramatic look, choose a darker or more vibrant color to complement the neutral walls and use it as an accent color, incorporating it into decorations or furniture throughout the room.

-Utilizing different shapes can also add contrast to a home.
+Utilizing different shapes can also add contrast to home.
 As you’ll read below, furniture and decorations in modernist interior design usually consist of hard lines and shapes such as rectangles and squares.
 A great way to add contrast to a modernist room is to incorporate a few rounded light fixtures or pieces of décor.

 Incorporate natural elements

 Without incorporating natural elements, modernist interior design may end up looking a little cold and unwelcoming.
 As such, you should consider including earthy elements such as natural eucalyptus or bamboo flooring, or even an indoor garden.
 Adding some plants throughout your home will lend a nice touch of color to the neutral tones of your home and help liven up the area.
 You could also experiment with other natural elements such as stone flooring or faux leather furniture.

 Use geometric shapes